 Let’s take a look at all three factors to see how they change the value of education for physical therapists.

-There’s a huge disparity between the average annual tuition of D.P.T. programs at state versus private schools.
+There’s a huge disparity between the average annual tuition of DPT programs at state versus private schools.
+Here's 2023 data from CAPTE that details the total cost, including tuition, fees and other program expenses:

-If you’re looking to begin a D.P.T. program, always check to see how much it would cost to enroll in one of your state schools.
-There are many high-quality state schools that offer D.P.T. degrees for less than $45,000 in total.
+If you’re looking to begin a DPT program, always check to see how much it would cost to enroll in one of your state schools.
+There are many high-quality state schools that offer DPT degrees for less than $50,000 in total.

 Location of employment

-The second key factor that will determine whether becoming a physical therapist makes sense financially is where you decide to start your practice.
-A physical therapist starting salary in the best-paying states could be higher than what 10-year veterans make in lower-paying areas.
+Where physical therapists work is another major factor that can influence whether a PT career makes sense financially.
+A physical therapist starting salary in the best-paying states could be higher than what veterans with 10 years of experience make in lower-paying areas.

-On the other hand, New York pays a middle-of-the-road average physical therapist salary of $84,500.
-That’s not terrible.
-But New York is also the state with the third-highest cost of living.
-Having merely an average salary coupled with above-average expenses is a bad combination for physical therapists who want to pay off student loans quickly.
+New York, meanwhile, pays a solid physical therapist salary of $100,810.
+However, New York has a cost of living and one of the highest state income tax rates.
+Having a slightly above-average physical therapist salary coupled with above-average expenses is a bad combination if you want to pay off student loans quickly.

 Type of job

-The actual job you choose inside physical therapy can make a big difference on the return you receive from your student loans.
-For example, physical therapists who own their own practice could make significantly more than the national average of $87,000.
+The actual job you choose inside physical therapy can make a big difference in the return you receive from your student loans.
+For example, physical therapists who own their own practice could make significantly more than the national average.

-Travel therapy is another option that is becoming more popular.
-Travel therapists usually get their relocation costs covered and their licensing fees and housing paid for as well.
+Travel therapy is another option that's becoming more popular.
+Travel therapists usually get their relocation costs covered, and their licensing fees and housing paid for as well.
 And to top it off, traveling therapists usually receive much better pay!

 While physical therapists are required to achieve a doctorate degree, you only need an associate’s degree to become a PTA.

-Yes, that means a PTA could feasibly have already made $235,000 by the time a physical therapist is just finishing their D.P.T program.
+Yes, that means a PTA could feasibly have already made nearly $290,000 by the time a physical therapist is just finishing their DPT program.

 Physical therapists need a plan for student loan repayment